rlydesigns/TextGPT/README.md

 ## Installing
-1. Setup a Twilio account and environment variables
+1. Setup a Twilio account

-> - $ export ACCOUNT_SID='ACCOUNT SID'
-> - $ export AUTH_TOKEN='AUTH TOKEN'
+2. Set up an OpenAI Account.

-2. Download, setup and start ngrok on port 5000.
+3. Download, setup and start ngrok on port 5000.
 Make sure to add /sms to the end of the route.
 - (Note: Port 80 and Port 3000 may work as well)
 > - $ ./ngrok.exe http 5000

-3. Set Twilio's incoming message webhook to ngrok's http tunnel.
+4. Set Twilio's incoming message webhook to ngrok's http tunnel.

-4. Start the application.
+5. Start the application.
-> - $ python receive.py

-5. Register a caller ID to test.
+6. Register a caller ID to test.

-6. Send an inital message to the caller ID registered.
+7. Send an inital message to the caller ID registered.